The establishment of the Mary Smart

 The momentum for the growth and development of the Center continued as the college, leveraging earlier efforts, received a series of state grants.
 Also, the college president, Dr. Thomas Delaino, demonstrated his endorsement and support for the Center by committing over $100,000 of capital outlay and renovation funds to remodel spaces and to upgrade the technology infrastructure.

 Approximately 12,000 sq. ft. of instructional and related space has been designated for the Mary Smart Simulation Center.
-This includes an ER, a home care lab, an eight bed medical surgical lab with a control room, two small group teaching simulation suites with control room, a primary eight bed simulation lab with control room, a fully furnished LDRP suite, and three debriefing rooms.
-Currently ten simulation suites are equipped with KB Port ETC recording systems that use three cameras and a microphone to capture both video and sound and the simulator’s software.
-The recorders are managed from the control room and may be broadcast to any classroom with appropriate AV equipment and to the debriefing rooms.
+This includes an ER, a home care lab, an EMS suite, an ambulance, two small group teaching simulation suites, a primary eight bed simulation lab, and a fully furnished LDRP suite; each equipped with a control room.
+Currently fourteen simulation suites are equipped with KB Port ETC recording systems that use cameras and a microphone to capture both video and sound and the simulator’s software.
+The recorders are managed from the control rooms and may be broadcasted to any classroom and debriefing room desired with appropriate AV equipment.
 Broadcasts may be live or from archives.

-The Center currently has fourteen high fidelity simulators in use.
-They include five Laerdal SimMan, two 3Gs, SimNewB and a SimBaby, two Gaumard Noelle birthing simulators, Neonatal Hal and five year old Hal.
+The Center currently has fifteen high fidelity simulators in use.
+They include two Laerdal SimMan Classics, a SimMan 3G, five SimMan Essentials, a SimNewB and SimBaby, a Gaumard Noelle birthing simulator, a Neonatal Hal and two five year old Hals.
 In addition the Center has Harvey®, a cardiovascular and pulmonary simulator produced by the Center for Research in Medical Education at the University of Miami Medical School.
 Harvey has the best heart and lung sounds available and can be used in small groups or in a classroom setting using an infrared broadcasting system that delivers sounds to stethoscope receivers worn by students.
 Extensive individualized curriculum software comes with Harvey as well.

-The primary mission of the Mary Smart Simulation Center is to support the nursing and allied health programs of the college.
+The primary mission of the Mary Smart Simulation Center is to support the nursing programs of the college.
 This curriculum support began in the fall of 2006, and was completed in 2008.